 The look embodies the essence of Robert Franks photography in The Americans — imagery that captures a moment, a feeling.
 The visual palette will change each episode according the needs of the environment.
 One episode may be black and white, another may feel like its shot on a 16mm bolex.
 The goal it to capture the emotion with the visual language.

-Intimate portraits of characters present a day in a life of ordinary Americans, from working in a mine, or shuttered retail shop, to driving Uber, to running a tech start up.
+Intimate portraits of characters present a day in a life of ordinary Americans, from working in a mine, or shuttered retail shop, to driving Uber, or running a tech start up.
 We will attempt to capture the emotional lives of widely different types of Americans, searching for a thread of commonality.

 Long tracking shots, handheld on 16mm juxtaposed to fly on the wall observational verite, provide an immersive style, taking the audience into the characters world.